 Fillaree

-I discovered Fillaree earlier this year, and I love their business model.2 They sell liquid dish soap, cleaners, shampoo, conditioner, body wash, and other products.
+I discovered Fillaree earlier this year, and I love their business model.9 They sell liquid dish soap, cleaners, shampoo, conditioner, body wash, and other products.
 You buy your first bottle and when you run out, you can bring it back to the store to refill.
-Their products are sold in stores, many in North Carolina where they’re based out of but also one in Knoxville, Tennessee, and Atlanta, Georgia.
+Their products are sold in stores, many in North Carolina where they’re based but also in Knoxville, Tennessee, and Atlanta, Georgia.
 If you don’t live near a store that sells their products, as I do not, they have a mail program for their dish soap, hand soap, and all-purpose cleaner.
 No packaging waste!
 Here’s a Fillaree chart showing how it works:

 I’ve recently purchased their products and tried their mail-in program.
 The liquid dish soap comes in a glass pump bottle and the refill comes in a plastic jug that you mail back in a prepaid envelope for the company to reuse.
 This is an ideal system.
 I will fully review their products in a future post – but I can tell you that so far, it’s very easy to use.
+It’s just a little expensive.

 Meliora Cleaning Products